CAFM-Connect/BIM-Profiles/ProfileFiles/BimProfil.CC.BTGA.V10/ReadMe.md

 This group created the classification structure, stored in the profile, to provide a more or less complete classification for MEP related BIM modeles.

-To extend this classification, please fork the repo and send pull requests with you extensions.
+To extend this classification, please fork the repo from [CAFM-Connect/BIM-Profiles](https://github.com/CAFM-Connect/BIM-Profiles) and send pull requests with you extensions.

 Thanks you!